amirolzolkifli/laravelhtaccess/README.md

 4) In the public_html directory, create a new file named .htaccess if it does not already exist.

-5) Edit the .htaccess file and add the following lines:
+5) Edit the .htaccess file and add the following lines (or use the .htaccess given in this git):

 ```
 RewriteEngine On